Nonpoint source pollution: Urban and suburban areas

 Urban and suburban areas are a main sources of nonpoint source pollution due to the amount of runoff that is produced due to the large amount of paved surfaces.
 Paved surfaces, such as asphalt and concrete are impervious to water penetrating them.
 Any water that is on contact with these surfaces will run off and be absorbed by the surrounding environment.
 These surfaces make it easier for stormwater to carry pollutants into the surrounding soil.

 Construction sites tend to have disturbed soil that is easily eroded by precipitation like rain, snow, and hail.
 Additionally, discarded debris on the site can be carried away by runoff waters and enter the aquatic environment.

 Contaminated stormwater washed off parking lots, roads and highways, and lawns (often containing fertilizers and pesticides) is called urban runoff.
 This runoff is often classified as a type of NPS pollution.
 Some people may also consider it a point source because many times it is channeled into municipal storm drain systems and discharged through pipes to nearby surface waters.
 However, not all urban runoff flows through storm drain systems before entering water bodies.
 Some may flow directly into water bodies, especially in developing and suburban areas.
 Also, unlike other types of point sources, such as industrial discharges, sewage treatment plants and other operations, pollution in urban runoff cannot be attributed to one activity or even group of activities.
 Therefore, because it is not caused by an easily identified and regulated activity, urban runoff pollution sources are also often treated as true nonpoint sources as municipalities work to abate them.
+An example of this is in Michigan, through a NPS (nonpoint source) program.
+This program helps stakeholders create watershed management plans to combat nonpoint source pollution.

 Typically, in suburban areas, chemicals are used for lawn care.
 These chemicals can end up in runoff and enter the surrounding environment via storm drains in the city.
 Since the water in storm drains is not treated before flowing into surrounding water bodies, the chemicals enter the water directly.

 Other significant sources of runoff include habitat modification and silviculture (forestry).